EllenHalv/budget-tracker-frontend/README.md

-## React front-end for Budget Tracker App
+# React front-end - for Budget Tracker App

+## Work In Progress :rocket: